dgatf/sct101ctm/README.md

 ## Touchscreen driver

-Wifi, bluetooth and audio works out of the box.
 For the touchscreen it is needed to install the driver and firmware.
 Thanks to [gsl-firmware](https://github.com/onitake/gsl-firmware) I've ported the firmware to linux.
 Use files in [touchscreen](touchscreen) folder.
 There are two open source drivers: gslx680_ts_acpi and silead_ts

 ### gslx680_ts_acpi (the easy way)